 Ah Stuttgart.
 Where do we even begin?
 This city is the birth place of the famous world renowned auto brand Porsche, and also home to an equally famous rival Mercedes-Benz.
 It is also the biggest city and capital of Germany’s Baden-Wurttemberg province.
 With a population of over 640,000 people, Stuttgart is the 6th largest city in Germany.
+It offers tourists with a number of places to stay, including hotels and Airbnb vacation rentals.

 Despite having its own allure and charm, there are heaps of places nearby Stuttgart which can take your breath away.
-Simply book a train ticket, ride a bus or take a drive out, and the picturesque castles, fairytale towns and the enchanting Black Forest awaits you.
+Simply book a train ticket, ride a bus or take a drive out, and the picturesque castles, fairytale towns, and the enchanting Black Forest awaits you.
 Here are the 8 best day trips you can take from Stuttgart.

 1. Hohenzollern Castle